Transfers and Leaving Harvard

 Individuals are expected to leave the United States at or before the end of the 60 day grace period.

 A J-1 student in good standing may request to transfer from one educational institution to another as long as the transfer is to complete the same educational objective for which they were admitted to as a J-1 student.
 A transfer is processed through updates to the J-1 student's SEVIS record performed by both the current school and the new school.
 A J-1 student who intends to transfer from one educational institution to another should discuss their plans with the Responsible Officer (RO)/Alternate Responsible Officer (ARO) of both schools, provide official evidence of academic admission at the new school, and decide on a specific date of transfer.
-Since J-1 students are admitted for "duration of status" (D/S), which is defined as the period indicated in item #3 of Form DS-2019, plus a 30-day grace period following the program end date, all transfer requests should be made no later than the end of the 30 day grace period.
+All transfer requests must be made before the end date on your DS-2019 form.

 A J-1 student who has completed a course of study including any authorized Academic Training following completion of studies is given an additional 30-day grace period for departing the United States, applying to the United States Citizenship and Immigration Services (USCIS) to change J-1 status to another status if they are not subject to the two-year home country residence requirement, or transferring to another educational institution.